 Nobody in the history of recruitment has ever put ‘doesn’t adapt well to change’ on their CV, even though the human brain is hard-wired to resist change.
-Too many people lack the counter-intuitive skills required to overcome that primal instinct to perceive all change as the Big Bad Wolf, even when it turns out to be Grandma.
+Too many people lack the counter-intuitive skills required to overcome that primal instinct to perceive all change as the Big Bad Wolf, even when it’s Grandma.
 And yet on paper, everyone it seems, is a champion of change.

 From facts to feelings

 It’s easy to exaggerate what you’ve changed, but it’s much harder to bend the truth about how you think and feel about change itself.
-There are a few searching questions that can quickly throw light on this key personality trait, such as:
+There are a few searching questions that can quickly throw light on a candidate’s Adaptability Intelligence, such as:

 a) How vulnerable have you been with your colleagues about any fears, anxieties, and self-doubts you’ve had about the change challenges you’ve faced?